About This Series Of Articles

 Let’s see what I, the 74th smartest person in the world, discover!

-Below, Part Two reviews a second Tim Wise article!
+Below, Part Three makes observations from a third Tim Wise article!

 2) He writes: